matestack/matestack-ui-core/docs/guides/000-installation/README.md

 Matestack uses JavaScript and, in particular, [vuejs](http://vuejs.org).
 To include these into your existing rails app, matestack supports both, [webpack](https://webpack.js.org/)([er](https://github.com/rails/webpacker/)) and the [asset pipeline](https://guides.rubyonrails.org/asset_pipeline.html).

-Rails 6+ apps, by default, use webpacker, rails 5 apps, by default, use the asset pipeline.
+Rails 6+ apps use webpacker by default.
+Rails 5 and below apps use the asset pipeline by default.

 ### Webpacker